Table of Contents

 Roasted Aroma and Taste

-Hojicha tea is distinguished by its amber hue, which deepens with the intensity of the roasting process.
-The tea liquor ranges from light golden to reddish-brown, offering a visual appeal that complements its rich aroma and flavor.
-The roasted leaves themselves may vary in color, ranging from dark brown to black, depending on the level of roast applied during production.
+Hojicha tea has a characteristic amber color which gets deeper with the roasting process.
+The tea liquor is found to range from light gold to reddish-brown.
+It possesses a rich aroma and flavor accompanied by visual appeal.
+The roasted leaves themselves could be dark brown to black depending on the level of roast applied during production.

 Ingredients and Preparation